Frederick W. Zeile [1856-1910]

 City: San Francisco

-Frederick W. Zeile, for years a prominent figure in the business and social life of this city, died yesterday morning at the Lane hospital, following an operation performed last Friday, from which he was weak to rally.
+He was for years a prominent figure in the business and social life of this city, died yesterday morning at the Lane hospital, following an operation performed last Friday, from which he was weak to rally.
 He was attended at the last by his wife and his eldest daughter, Miss Marion Zeile, his younger daughter, Ruth, not arriving in time from New York.